sangeethababu9223/carbon-ai-chat-open/docs/publishing-releases.md

 # Release

-> How we version and release packages in the Carbon Monorepo Template
+> How we version and release packages in the Carbon AI Chat monorepo

 ## Table of Contents